Algebraically hyperbolic groups: Introduction

 \p{Algebraically hyperbolic groups} Motivated by Questions \ref{Question:1} and \ref{Question:2}, and by the fact that the classes of type $\mathtt F$ groups that are either $\BS$-free or weakly AH contain the class of torsion-free hyperbolic groups properly (by Italiano--Martelli--Migliorini's result), and so deserve to be studied in their own right, we introduce and study the class of ``torsion-free algebraically hyperbolic'' (AH) groups.
-(All the groups in this paper are torsion-free, for example groups of type $\mathtt F$ are torsion-free, so we often omit the ``torsion-free'' phrasing.)
-This class is defined in Section \ref{sec:definition}, and we have the following inclusions: $\text{AH}\subseteq\text{weakly AH}\subseteq\BS\text{-free}$ (see Theorem \ref{thm:AHimpliesWAH}).
-Our focus is on proving hyperbolic-like properties, thus giving evidence towards Questions \ref{Question:1} and \ref{Question:2}, and on understanding the connections between the classes, as the constructions of Italiano--Martelli--Migliorini do not prove that the classes of $\BS$-free and weakly AH groups of type $\mathtt F$ are non-equal, only that each properly contain the class of torsion-free hyperbolic groups.
+(All the groups studied in this paper are torsion-free, for example groups of type $\mathtt F$ are torsion-free, so we often omit the ``torsion-free'' phrasing.)
+Recall that a group $G$ is \emph{commutative-transitive} if commutativity is a transitive relation on the non-identity elements of $G$ (so for $g, h, k\neq1$, if $[g,h]=1$ and $[h, k]=1$ then $[g, k]=1$). \begin{definition} A torsion-free group $G$ is \emph{algebraically hyperbolic (AH)} if \begin{enumerate}[label=(\alph*)] \item $G$ is commutative-transitive, and \item $G$ contains no subgroup of the form $H\rtimes\mathbb{Z}$ with $H$ non-trivial locally cyclic. {\value{enumi}} \end{enumerate} \end{definition}

+Basic properties and examples of AH groups are given in \cref{sec:definition}.
+We later prove the following.